 San Francisco Giants vs Philadelphia Phillies Odds, Spread, and Totals

-The series between two of the best teams in the National League continues tonight when the San Francisco Giants look for revenge against the Philadelphia Phillies in Citizens Bank Park….
+The San Francisco Giants will look to put a stamp on their series against the Philadelphia Phillies when the two teams meet for the series finale in Citizens Bank Park…

-The series between two of the best teams in the National League continues tonight when the San Francisco Giants look for revenge against the Philadelphia Phillies in Citizens Bank Park.
-Both teams are in hypercompetitive divisions, attaching meaning to every single regular season game, particularly those played against other potential playoff teams.
+The San Francisco Giants will look to put a stamp on their series against the Philadelphia Phillies when the two teams meet for the series finale in Citizens Bank Park this afternoon.
+The Giants' bats came alive last time out, producing a whopping 11 runs in a victory that saw them take a 2-1 series lead over a very dangerous Philadelphia team.

-The Giants possess one of the deepest starting rotations in the MLB, something demonstrated by the fact that Robbie Ray is the third arm in their rotation.
-The veteran lefty recovered from a shaky first start to post back-to-back quality outings, working a total of ten innings while only allowing two runs.
-The Phillies have been great against left-handed pitching this season, so this matchup will present Ray with his toughest task yet.
+Looking to keep San Francisco's momentum going and reestablish his own is Giants starter Jordan Hicks.
+Hicks, remarkably still only 28 years old, started off the season well, pitching six innings of scoreless ball against the Houston Astros.
+Things have only gone downhill since then, with the righty experiencing a mediocre outing against the Seattle Mariners and an awful one against the New York Yankees in which he gave up seven runs in four innings.
+Hicks will look to return to his season-opening form and clinch the series for the Giants with a quality start here.

 Spread